amitadate/GAN-2-Vec-Language-Modeling/README.md

 # GAN-2-Vec-Language-Modeling
 Repository for the project of course EECS397-Statistical Language Modeling

-## To view experients perforemed, visit fmnist directory
+## To view experients performed, visit fmnist directory

 ## To view our final report, visit Course_Report_SLM.pdf